Cloudlock/marshmallow/README.rst

     #   'title': 'Hunky Dory'}

-In short, marshmallow schemas can be used to:
+In short, marshmallow2 schemas can be used to:

 - **Validate** input data.
 - **Deserialize** input data to app-level objects.